ShaunCurtis/GitHubSite/site/articles/Building-Edit-Forms.md

 ## Updating the Data Model

-There are sopme changes that we need to make to make this work correctly and add some structure to the data layers.
+The data model needs some changes to make to make this work correctly and add some structure to the data layers.

 ### WeatherForecast

-Add a `Copy` method to create a copy of the instance.
+`WeatherForecast` has a `Copy` method to create a copy of the instance.

 ```csharp
 public class WeatherForecast